trophygeek/universalvideomaximizer/README.md

 # Building

-This extension uses typescript with modules since it's supported in mv3; however, modules don't work for injected javascript.
-There are two types of injection used in the background service worker: `chrome.scripting.executeScript` with
+Since it's supported in mv3, this extension uses typescript with modules for the background, the popup and option scripts; however, modules don't work for injected javascript.
-`files:` and with `func:`:

-- `files:` injects the main (and quite large) `injectVideomaxMain`
-- `func:` is for interactive features like speed changes are are in `inject*.ts` files Each function needs to be stand alone or it won't work.

-- We want DRY code where possible so we use `rollup` with `typescript` to produce a single js file for injectVideomaxMain
+We want DRY code where possible so we use a [custom rollup plugin](scripts/rollup-plugin-inlined-imports.mjs) to produce a single js file for each of the inject functions.

+-

 # License